y6699a/ps5_lua_loader/README.md

 4. Hamidashi Creative Demo (CUSA27390) - Requires latest firmware to download from PSN
 5. Aikagi Kimi to Issho ni Pack (CUSA16229)

+And the payloads:
+1. hello_world.lua - Prints basic information back from the game process - its process id, the base of the eboot, libc and libkernel.
+2. sigsegv_crash_trigger.lua - Triggers a SIGSEGV crash that should be signal handled without crashing the game process.
+3. notification_popup.lua - (Currently PS4-only) Triggers a notification popup with 'Hello World' on the PlayStation.

 ### Usage on jailbroken PS4 with disc version

 1. Play the game for a while until you can create save data